drdk/ElementsVideoPlayerExample/README.md

-# ElementsVideoPlayerExample
+# drc-video-core-elements-example
-An example of how to implement and use drc-video-core
+An example of how to implement and use drc-video-core, through @dr/elements in an react application.

 ## Run the project
 npm install
 npm run start

 ### open http://localhost:8080